The Hitchin Fibration for Symmetric Pairs: Galois Description of J for theta -Quasisplit Symmetric Pairs

+The description of Proposition \ref{prop: Spencer's description fixed} is quite inexplicit.
+We will prove a better description of the cokernel in the next section using this result.

-\subsection{Application to the Cokernel Group Scheme $J_A$}
+\subsection{Application to the Cokernel Group Scheme $J_X$}

 We continue the notation of the previous section, with $\canfa = \mathrm{Lie}(\canA)$ the Lie algebra of the canonical torus.
-Recall that for quasisplit symmetric spaces, the natural map $\fc\to \fc_G$ is an embedding, and we have an inclusion $J\to J_G|_\fc$.
-Let us denote the cokernel of this inclusion by $J_A$.
-The goal of this section, is to give a Galois description for $J_A$ using the finite flat cover $\canfa\to \fc$.
+Recall that by Lemma \ref{lemma: qspt implies unramified map of hitchin bases}, the natural map $\fc\to \fc_G$ is an embedding when $X$ is $\theta$-quasisplit, and we have an inclusion $J\to J_G|_\fc$.
+Let us denote the cokernel of this inclusion by $J_X$.
+The goal of this section, is to give a Galois description for $J_X$ using the finite flat cover $\canfa\to \fc$.

 Indeed, this idea is not new to this paper: While Knop did not use the construction of regular centralizers in \cite{knop1996automorphisms}, he did consider the Weil restriction $J_A^1:=\mathrm{Res}^\canfa_\fc(\canA\times \canfa)^{W_\fa}$.
-The key result of \emph{loc. cit.} was providing an action of the fiberwise neutral component of $J_A^1$, which we denote by $J_A^0$, on the cotangent bundle $T^*X$ over $\fc$ for $X$ a $G$-variety.
+The key result of \emph{loc cit} was providing an action of the fiberwise neutral component of $J_A^1$, which we denote by $J_A^0$, on the cotangent bundle $T^*X$ over $\fc$ for $X$ a $G$-variety.
 He used this action to characterize the group of $G$-equivariant automorphisms of $X$.

-In fact, we will show that Knop's groups $J_A^0$ and $J_A^1$ are closely related to the cokernel $J_A$ in the case where $X$ is a symmetric space.
-We prove the following comparison. \begin{thm} There exist open embeddings
+In fact, we will show that Knop's groups $J_A^0$ and $J_A^1$ are closely related to the cokernel $J_X$ in the case where $X$ is a symmetric space.
+We prove the following comparison. \begin{thm} Assume that the characteristic of $k$ does not divide the order of $W$.
+There exist open embeddings